Northern Ireland deputy leader hopes to benefit if Scots get more autonomy

 "What Wales do is a matter for themselves," he added at a party conference in the Irish village of Termonfeckin, near Northern Ireland's border with Ireland.

-Belfast, which relies on a 10 billion pound ($16 billion) annual grant from London to run its public services, is deadlocked over welfare cuts.
+Belfast, which relies on a 10 billion pound annual grant from London to run its public services, is deadlocked over welfare cuts.

 Sinn Fein erected billboards around the province this week protesting against the "Tory cuts", a reference to Britain's Conservative-led government.